bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fix - Repeated events were not displayed on today's date at a future time

 = 1.3.2 - 2018/02/07 =
 * Tweak - Do not select temporary states as booking list filter (in cart, expired, removed)
 * Tweak - Calendar editor is now always full width